-All candidates for medicine must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-We use UKCAT scores to select applicants for interview, in conjunction with academic performance.
-To register and for further information, visit ukcat.ac.uk.
+All candidates for medicine must undertake the University Clinical Aptitude Test (UCAT).
+We use UCAT scores to select applicants for interview, in conjunction with academic performance.
+To register and for further information, visit ucat.ac.uk.

-You will not be considered for interview if your total UKCAT score falls below the third decile.
+You will not be considered for interview if your total UCAT score falls below the third decile.

 Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Student Recruitment and Admissions Office (email@example.com) the following prior to application to ensure your eligibility to apply: